Some disabled people might need time off for reasons related to their disability. For example if they're:

 - too ill to work

-- going to medical appointments
+- going to medical and hospital appointments

 - having treatment or therapy